travis-ci/travis-worker/doc/maintenance.md

 That should be all.
 You can now build the VMs and then start the workers.

 ### (Re-) Building the worker VMs

+Before you start working on VMs you want to stop the workers in production and maybe staging!
+See below for instructions.

 You might want to (re-) build all VMs in the following cases: